SimplerSoftwareOrg/branch-protection-service/README.md

 6. Create an organisation on your Github account

 7. Create a new organisation webhook, go to your account ‘Settings’ and click on ‘Organisation settings’ then go to ‘Webhooks’ and click ‘Add webhook’ and enter/select the following values:
-`Payload URL: <the generated smee url from step 5>` `Content type: application/json`
+`Payload URL: <the generated smee url from step 5>;` `Content type: application/json;`
-`Which events would you like to trigger this webhook?: Let me select individual events: Repositories` Click ‘Add webhook’
+`Which events would you like to trigger this webhook?: Let me select individual events: Repositories;` Click ‘Add webhook’

 8. Now you can start the service as described in step 3